kynhix/frontendtest/chess-frontend-test/notes/design.md

 Yields space to sidebar.
 Sidebars should be a constant size, unless on mobile layout.

+Background should utilize SVG text in order to maintain proportions on all resolutions.

 ## Sidebar

 Displays the most recent action at the *top*.
 The most relevant